debfw/diary-chatbox/README.md

 ## Features

-- **Diary Board:** Document your travel experiences.
+- **Diary Board:** Document your experiences.
 - **Feature Card:** Highlight special moments or places.
 - **Search History:** Easily find past entries.
-- **Spell Check:** Ensure your stories are flawless.
+- **Spell Check:** Ensure your diary are flawless.
-- **Email Integration:** Share your diaries or get notifications.
+- **Email Integration:** Share your diaries.
-- **Real-Time Chat:** Stay connected with fellow travelers.
+- **Real-Time Chat:** Stay connected with chatbot.

 ## Dependencies

 - Next.js for server-side rendering and static site generation.
 - @mui/material, @emotion/react for UI components and styling.
 - dayjs for date manipulation.
-- mailersend for email sending functionalities.
+- Mailersend for email sending functionalities.
 - openAI for chatbot
+- Zod for TypeScript-first schema declaration and validation
+- React hook form for form validation
+- React Query for state management and error handling
 - And more listed in the provided `package.json`.

 ## Development